Academy Awards: Accusations of bias

 Typical criticism of the Academy Awards for Best Picture is that among the winners and nominees there is an over-representation of romantic historical epics, biographical dramas, romantic dramedies and family melodramas, most of which are released in the U.S. in the last three months of the calendar year.
-The Oscars have been infamously known for selecting specific genres of movies to be awarded.
-The term "Oscar bait" was coined to describe such movies.
-This has led, at times, to more specific criticisms that the Academy is disconnected from the audience, e.g., by favoring "Oscar bait" over audience favorites or favoring historical melodramas over critically acclaimed movies that depict current life issues.
+The Oscars have been infamously known for selecting specific genres of films to be awarded.
+The term "Oscar bait" was coined to describe such films.
+This has led, at times, to more specific criticisms that the Academy is disconnected from the audience, e.g., by favoring "Oscar bait" over audience favorites or favoring historical melodramas over critically acclaimed films that depict current life issues.

+Despite the success of The Dark Knight and WALL-E, these films did not receive a Best Picture nomination at the 81st Academy Awards.
+These decisions received substantial criticism and were described as "snubs" by many publications.
+The backlash to the decision was such that, for the 82nd Academy Awards in 2010, the Academy increased the limit for Best Picture nominees from five to ten.

-Allegations of a lack of diversity
+Lack of diversity

-The Academy Awards have long received criticism over its lack of diversity among the nominees.
-This criticism is based on the statistics from every Academy Awards since 1929, which show that only 6.4% of academy award nominees have been non-white and since 1991, 11.2% of nominees have been non-white, with the rate of winners being even more polarizing.
-Due to a variety of reasons, including marketability and historical bans on interracial couples, a number of high-profile Oscars have been given to yellowface portrayals, as well as performances of Asian characters rewritten for white characters.
+The Academy Awards have long received criticism over their lack of diversity among the nominees.
+This criticism is based on the statistics from every Academy Awards since 1929, which show that only 6.4% of Academy Award nominees have been non-white and since 1991, 11.2% of nominees have been non-white, with the rate of winners being even more polarizing.
+For a variety of reasons, including marketability and historical bans on interracial couples, a number of high-profile Oscars have been given to yellowface portrayals, as well as performances of Asian characters rewritten for white characters.
 It took until 2023 for an Asian woman to win an Academy Award for Best Actress, when Michelle Yeoh received the award for her performance in Everything Everywhere All at Once.
 The 88th awards ceremony became the target of a boycott, popularized on social media with the hashtag #OscarsSoWhite, based on activists' perception that its all-white acting nominee list reflected bias.
 In response, the Academy initiated "historic" changes in membership by 2020.
-Media critics find the Academy's efforts to address its racial, gender and national biases are merely distractions, especially since they continue to ignore Asian performers.
+Some media critics claim the Academy's efforts to address its purported racial, gender and national biases are merely distractions.
 By contrast, the Golden Globe Awards already have multiple winners of Asian descent in leading actress categories.
 Some question whether the Academy's definition of "merit" is just or empowering for non-Americans.

+The Academy's Representation and Inclusion Standards have been criticized for excluding Jews as a distinct underrepresented class.